 Countless products involved in our every-day life rely on vital metal parts.
 Optimizing these parts requires a knowledge of how material properties change during forming operations.
 Although the understanding of the underlying metallurgical phenomena has improved thanks to the continuous progress of experimental facilities, the interest for increasingly fine and predictive simulations has been recently growing.
 In this emerging context of « digital materials science », the DIGIMU Chair and consortium has two main objectives.
 The first concerns the development of an efficient multiscale numerical framework adapted to these questions.
 The second relates to the optimization of these techniques in terms of numerical cost and their validation by the industrial expertise at the heart of the DIGIMU consortium.
 For these digital tools, which are still quite news, it’s a question of going beyond the usual framework of « simulation for industrialists » and moving towards « simulation by industrialists ».

-Moreover, if the DIGIMU Chair is mainly dedicated to recrystallization and solid-solid phase transformations for metallic materials.
+Moreover, if the DIGIMU background is mainly dedicated to recrystallization and solid-solid phase transformations for metallic materials.
 The transverse numerical framework developed by the DIGIMU consortium presents also large potential for the modeling of other physical mechanisms at the microscale (ductile damage, self-diffusion mechanisms as globularization or sintering, fracture…) and for a large range of materials (metallic or polymer composites, granular materials, …).

 Who is DIGIMU for?

 For the industry and, more specifically, the high-tech materials sector (transport, energy and complex infrastructures).
-The numerical tools covered by the DIGIMU Chair and consortium do in fact respond to the different pressing needs of the materials industry:
+The numerical tools covered by the DIGIMU consortium do in fact respond to the different pressing needs of the materials industry:

 - target and define experimental campaigns more easily,